 The data along with the discussion in the previous sections point out that constructing a railway on an island is more than likely going to be a failure.
-A successful rail system can only do well in a large territory with a large number of people.
-Railways aim at transferring a large number of people and finding a large number of people that wish to go from one place to another at the same time is very rarely feasible on an island.
+Successful rail system can only do well in a large territory with a large number of people.
+Railways aim at transferring a large number of people and finding a large number of people that wish to go from one place to another at the same time is very rarely feasible in an island.

-We can find remunerative railway systems in the northeast region of the United States of America which is the USA's densest region and includes these states: Massachusetts, Connecticut, New Hampshire, Maine, Rhode Island, Vermont, New York, Pennsylvania, New Jersey, Virginia, Maryland, West Virginia, Delaware, and the District of Columbia.
-In this region more than 74 million people live (United States Census Bureau, 2020).
+We can find remunerative railway systems in the northeast region of the United States of America which is USA's densest region and includes these states: Massachusetts, Connecticut, New Hampshire, Maine, Rhode Island, Vermont, New York, Pennsylvania, New Jersey, Virginia, Maryland, West Virginia, Delaware, and the District of Columbia.
+In this region more than 74 million people live [38].
 In addition, the northeast region is linked to the rest of the United States and also to Canada.
 Yet, not all the routes in this region are profitable.
 Amtrak's Hartford Line from New Haven to Springfield for example runs at a loss.
-Additionally, it is needless to say that all Amtrak routes outside the northeast region run at a loss (Puentes et al., 2013).
-Essentially, only routes that have an opposite state of affairs can be profitable.
+Additionally, it is needless to say that all Amtrak routes outside the northeast region run at a loss [39].
+Essentially, only routes that have a completely opposite state of affairs have a possibility to be profitable.

-Most of the island of Madagascar consists of regions with the sparse population (World Population Review, 2021).
+Most of the island of Madagascar consists of regions of sparse population [40].
 The densest region in Madagascar is Antananarivo which is the capital city of Madagascar.
 However, enough people that wish to go from one location to another location at the same time and will give a good reason for a railway cannot be found even in Antananarivo and certainly cannot be found in any other region in Madagascar.